Interests and Research

 Fellowships and Awards

-She received fellowships from the American Council of Learned Societies (ACLS), the Mellon Foundation, the Library of Congress, the American Psychoanalytic Association, the Israel Science Foundation (ISF), the Safra Center for Ethics, the Rutgers, Princeton, Tel Aviv and Cornell Universities and others.
-She was a Visiting Scholar at the Department of History and Philosophy of Science, University of Cambridge and an Associate Scholar at Barnard College and at Columbia University.
+She received fellowships from the American Council of Learned Societies (ACLS), the Mellon Foundation, the Library of Congress, the American Psychoanalytic Association, the Israel Science Foundation (ISF), the Safra Center for Ethics, Rutgers, Princeton, Tel Aviv, and Cornell Universities and others.
+She was a Visiting Scholar at the Department of History and Philosophy of Science at the University of Cambridge, an Affiliated Visiting Scholar at the Bildner Center for the Study of Jewish Life at Rutgers University, an Associate Scholar in History at Barnard College, and a Visiting Associate Professor in History at Columbia University.

 Publications